top of page

 Transferable Skills

-Lean information skills are based on universal, technology-independent principles from information science, data quality, and lean management.
+Lean information skills are based on universal, technology-independent principles from information science and data quality to lean management.
 The skills are transferable, applicable to all information in all languages.

 Relevant

-Define the information needed and make it plain.
+Define the information needed and keep it plain.

 Specific